mon/0x40-web/docs/Respacks.md

 Like `image` elements, each `song` element must have a `name`.
 This refers to the filename of the loop, minus extension.

+The [editor](Editor.md) can export song XML data.
+It is recommended you use it to avoid making spelling or formatting mistakes when doing it manually.

 Possible options for songs are:

 Name | Options | Default | Description